Johan Eiswohld

 Johan Eiswohld (born 21 June 1990) is a Swedish footballer.

 Career

 Early career

-Eiswohld came up through the ranks at Lunds BK before moving to Helsingborgs in 2007.
+Eiswohld came up through the ranks at Lunds BK before moving to Helsingborg in 2007.

 Helsingborgs

 Eiswohld was a product of the Helsingborgs academy.
 He spent four years with the club, only making eleven league appearances.

 Angelholm

 In March 2012, Eiswohld moved to Ängelholms FF in the Superettan.
-He made his league debut on 6 April 2012 in a 1-1 draw with Trelleborgs.
+He made his league debut on 6 April 2012 in a 1-1 draw with Trelleborg.
 He was subbed on for Tobias Johansson in the 74th minute.
 His first career goal came on 28 May 2012 in a 3-1 win over Umeå FC.
 His goal came was the last of the game and came in the 80th minute.

 Sirius

 In January 2017, Eiswohld was sold to IK Sirius.
-He made his league debut on 3 April 2017 in a 2-0 win against Djurgårdens.
+He made his league debut on 3 April 2017 in a 2-0 win against Djurgården.